-Except for small batches of soil samples (less than five samples), at least one blind duplicate should be analyzed per batch of samples submitted for quality assurance/quality control (QA/QC) purposes.
+- Except for small batches of soil samples (less than five samples), at least one blind duplicate should be analyzed per batch of samples submitted for quality assurance/quality control (QA/QC) purposes.
 For larger batches (greater than 10 samples), 10% duplicates should be analyzed.
-The QA/QC results should be presented/interpreted in the report.

-For groundwater, a blind duplicate and field blank sample (trip blank) should be collected and analyzed with each batch of samples, regardless of the number of samples tested.
-For soil vapour samples, a blind duplicate should be collected and analyzed with each batch of samples, regardless of the number of samples tested.
-Sampling and sample handling protocol must be consistent with accepted practices.
-In particular, samples for volatile organic compounds must be collected such that there is no headspace in water samples and a minimum headspace in soil samples.
+The QA/QC results should be presented/interpreted in the report. - □ For groundwater, a blind duplicate sample and a field blank sample (trip blank) should be collected and analyzed with each batch of samples, regardless of the number of samples tested. - □ For soil vapour samples, a blind duplicate should be collected and analyzed with each batch of samples, regardless of the number of samples tested. - □ Sampling and sample handling protocol must be consistent with accepted practices.
+In particular, samples for CVOCs must be collected such that there is no headspace in water samples and a minimum headspace in soil samples.
+Samples should be collected in a manner to reduce potential loss of volatiles.
 Samples should be kept cool until they are delivered to the laboratory.
-Sample handling procedures should be verified with the receiving laboratory.
-Occ upational Health and Safety (e.g. ty practices should be consistent with the requirements of the responsible party , Site owner, etc.) and/or relevant Provincial requirements.
-As a minimum, it is ected that: Field personnel must have adequate protective clothing such as hard hat, steel toe boots and gloves.
-Field personnel must have a working knowledge of the physical and chemical properties of the chemical hazards expected.
-Electrical hazards such as electrical wires, buried cables; natural gas lines must be identified before any assessment activities.
-CVO identified before any assessment activities. se be aware that intrusive testing for chemical parameters such as PHCs and Cs has intrinsic risk to personal Health and Safety.
-As such, intrusive testing all only be undertaken by those with the appropriate training.
-CVC shou se be aware that intrusive testing for chemical parameters such as PHCs and CS has intrinsic risk to personal Health and Safety.
-As such, intrusive testing CVC show DAT For may valu tech se be aware that intrusive testing for chemical parameters such as PHCs and Cs has intrinsic risk to personal Health and Safety.
-As such, intrusive testing all uld only be undertaken by those with the appropriate training.
-CVC show DAT For may valu tech se be aware that intrusive testing for chemical parameters such as PHCs and Cs has intrinsic risk to personal Health and Safety.
-As such, intrusive testing all only be undertaken by those with the appropriate training.
-TA TO SUPPORT CHANGES TO DEFAULTS sites where the Tier I RBSLs and/or Tier II PSSLs are exceeded, the site proponent elect to generate Tier II SSTLs.
-Site-specific data must replace default parameter es to support this approach.
-Replacement of any default values will require nical justification.
-Following are some examples of parameters that may be DAT For may valu tech cons se be aware that intrusive testing for chemical parameters such as PHCs and Cs has intrinsic risk to personal Health and Safety.
-As such, intrusive testing ald only be undertaken by those with the appropriate training.
-TA TO SUPPORT CHANGES TO DEFAULTS sites where the Tier I RBSLs and/or Tier II PSSLs are exceeded, the site proponent elect to generate Tier II SSTLs.
-Site-specific data must replace default parameter es to support this approach.
-Replacement of any default values will require nical justification.
-Following are some examples of parameters that may be sidered for replacement of default parameters.
-In general, data used to describe the specific fate and transport characteristics of the site and data used to characterize the natural attenuation processes are required within the Atlantic RBCA Tool Kit.
-Specific parameters are listed within the Tool Kit output and are DAT For may valu tech cons se be aware that intrusive testing for chemical parameters such as PHCs and CS has intrinsic risk to personal Health and Safety.
-As such, intrusive testing all only be undertaken by those with the appropriate training.
-A TO SUPPORT CHANGES TO DEFAULTS sites where the Tier I RBSLs and/or Tier II PSSLs are exceeded, the site proponent elect to generate Tier II SSTLs.
-Site-specific data must replace default parameter es to support this approach.
-Replacement of any default values will require nical justification.
-Following are some examples of parameters that may be sidered for replacement of default parameters.
-In general, data used to describe the specific fate and transport characteristics of the site and data used to characterize the natural attenuation processes are required within the Atlantic RBCA Tool Kit.
-Specific parameters are listed within the Tool Kit output and are also found in several relevant references.
-A minimum of one hydraulic conductivity test must be conducted for each hydrogeologic
+Sample handling procedures should be verified with the receiving laboratory. - Ensure appropriate decontamination procedures are applied between sampling locations (including, but not limited to, decontamination of monitoring well sampling equipment, hand sampling tools, drilling augers/core barrels) to limit potential cross contamination.

+Occupational Health and Safety

+Safety practices should be consistent with the requirements of the Responsible Party (e.g., Site owner) and/or relevant Provincial requirements.
+As a minimum, it is expected that:

+- □ Field personnel must have adequate protective clothing such as hard hat, steel toe boots and gloves. - □ Field personnel must have a working knowledge of the physical and chemical properties of the chemical hazards expected to be present. - Electrical hazards such as electrical wires, buried cables; natural gas lines must be identified before any assessment activities.

+Be aware that intrusive testing for chemical parameters such as PHCs and CVOCs has intrinsic risk to personal Health and Safety.
+As such, intrusive testing should only be undertaken by those with the appropriate training.

+DATA TO SUPPORT CHANGES TO DEFAULTS

+For sites where the Tier I RBSLs and/or Tier II PSSLs are exceeded, the Responsible Party may elect to generate Tier II SSTLs.
+Site-specific data must replace default parameter values to support this approach.
+Replacement of any default values will require technical justification.
+Following are some examples of parameters that may be considered for replacement of default parameters.

+- In general, data used to describe the specific fate and transport characteristics of the site and data used to characterize the natural attenuation processes are required within the Atlantic RBCA Tool Kit.
+Specific parameters are listed within the Tool Kit output and are also found in several relevant references. - A minimum of one hydraulic conductivity test must be conducted for each hydrogeologic unit to support changes to hydrogeological default parameters. - Meteorological data collected at the site or the closest meteorological station to the site must be used to support changes to default climate parameters. - □ Actual site measurements/knowledge must be provided to support changes to building or receptor characteristics and exposure parameters.

+APPENDIX 2
-ECOLOGICAL SCREENING PROTOCOL

-FOR IMPACTED SITES IN ATLANTIC CANADA
+ECOLOGICAL SCREENING PROTOCOL FOR IMPACTED SITES IN ATLANTIC CANADA